-In fact, a healthy giant schnauzer can live on average between 12 and 15 years.
+In fact, a healthy one can live on average between 12 and 15 years.

-To ensure your giant schnauzer has the best shot at a healthy life, we like to recommend early health screening in your giant schnauzer puppy.
+To ensure your Giant Schnauzer has the best shot at a healthy life, we like to recommend early health screening in your puppy.

-Early health screening can help you to prepare for or even prevent certain genetic health concerns your giant schnauzer may be predisposed to.
+Early health screening can help you to prepare for or even prevent certain genetic health concerns your dog may be predisposed to.

-Since the giant schnauzer is such large dog, he will do best on a high-quality dog food that is appropriate for larger breeds, as well as for his age, weight and energy level.
+Since the Giant Schnauzer is such a large dog, he will do best on a high-quality dog food that is appropriate for larger breeds.
+As well as for his age, weight and energy level.

 Because this breed is so active, he may require a higher calorie intake than many other breeds.